 However, the absence of a UTI — which is caused by an overgrowth of bacteria — isn’t the same as the absence of bacteria.
-More recent studies have shown that urine does in fact contain bacteria that could be harmful if ingested or introduced into the bloodstream through a wound.

 While drinking a little bit of your own urine probably won’t hurt you, it’s definitely not as safe as a glass of water.

 Your body is home to many different colonies of healthy bacteria.
 Your urinary tract contains different types of bacteria.
 These are harmless unless they start growing out of control.
 When urine passes through the urinary tract, it becomes contaminated with bacteria.
 Drinking urine, whether your own or someone else’s, introduces bacteria into your system that can cause gastrointestinal problems or other infections.